freeman42x/haskell-editor-setup/README.md

 ### Bounties

-A bounty is a sum of money which will be rewarded on succesful completion of an issue.
+A bounty is a sum of money which will be rewarded on successful completion of an issue.

-The bounty issues are marked with `bounty` label and will contain somewhre in the issue the bounty reward.
+The bounty issues are marked with `bounty` label and will contain in the issue title the bounty award.

 After your PR has been merged to claim a bounty reward, submit an expense using the OpenCollective link above and mention: